seanoneill505/national_trails/la-cueva-historic-district.md

-# La Cueva Historic Distric
+# La Cueva Historic Distric Initial Notes/Outline

 * Romero Hacienda
   * This is an adobe building tthat served as a community center.
 The Hacienda would house people from the area for social events.